Types of Degrees Biological Engineering Majors Are Getting

 Salaries According to BLS

 Biological Engineering majors often go into careers where salaries can range from $95,090 to $113,680 (25th to 75th percentile).
-This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.
+This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to Biological Engineering

-Some degrees associated with biological engineering may require an advanced degree, while others may not even require a bachelor’s in the field.
+Some careers associated with biological engineering require an advanced degree while some may not even require a bachelor’s.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 |Education Level||Percentage of Workers|